Rider (2021 film)

 Rider is a 2021 Indian Kannada-language romantic-action film directed by Vijay Kumar Konda and produced by Sunil Gowda.
-The movie stars Nikhil Gowda Anusha Rai, Kashmira Pardeshi, Dattanna, Achyuth Kumar and Chikkanna in supporting roles.
-The film was dubbed in Telugu.
+The film stars Nikhil Gowda and Kashmira Pardeshi in lead roles.
+Anusha Rai, Dattanna, Achyuth Kumar and Chikkanna in supporting roles.
+The film was dubbed in Telugu under the same name.

 Plot

 In Bangalore, Surya aka Kitty is an orphan, who becomes a basketball player.
 Surya is in search of his childhood friend Chinnu, whom he met at his orphanage years ago.
 Soumya aka Chinnu is an NRI in Australia, who is the boss of the company where Surya works.
-Sowmya learns that Surya is in Bangalore from a short film and seeks the help of short filmmaker Chikku to identify Surya.
+Sowmya/Chinnu learns that Surya/Kitty is in Bangalore from a short film and seeks the help of short filmmaker Chikku to identify Surya.
 The two decide to meet each other at the orphanage where they met.
 However, The orphanage is destroyed due to village floods.

-Soumya's parents fixes her marriage with his business partner's son.
+Soumya's parents fixes her marriage with their business partner's son.
 On her wedding day, Soumya consumes poison where she learns Surya's identity as Kitty through a video call sent by Surya as he went to Australia for basketball championship.
 Sowmya loses consciousness before she leaves to meet Surya.
 Surya learns Sowmya's identity as Chinnu (when he sees Sowmya's signature which resembles a pigeon that they have created in childhood) and leaves to stop her wedding, but is knocked by the henchmen of Industrialist JD.

 Surya had actually saved an Inspector, who wants to learn where Sowmya lives, However, The Inspector is actually in-charge to investigate JD's land case.
 Surya wakes up in the hospital and learns that Sowmya is in the same hospital and goes to meet her.
 JD arrives at the hospital to kill Surya, but spares him after learning his story and desperation to find Sowmya.
 Surya meets Sowmya, who recovers and the two reconcile with each other, much to the happiness of their respective parents.